uwsbel/SimBench/Output/phi-3-medium-128k-instruct/art/second_response.txt

     # Spin in place for real time to catch up
     realtime_timer.Spin(step_size)

-# No errors were found in the original script, and the modifications have been made according to the instructions.
+# No errors were found in the original script, and the modifications were made according to the instructions.